Conglomerate discount

-Conglomerate discount is an economic concept describing a situation when the stock market values a diversified group of businesses and assets at less than the sum of its parts.
+Conglomerate discount is an economic concept describing a situation when the market values a diversified group of businesses and assets at less than the sum of its parts.
 The explanation of this phenomenon comes from a conglomerate's inability to manage various and different businesses as well as do focused companies.
 Therefore, the market penalizes a multi-division firm and attaches a lower multiple to its earnings and cash flows, thus creating the discount.
 However, the opposite concept, called conglomerate premium, also exists.

 Developed vs emerging markets

 In the developed economies, the average value of the discount may be 13–15% relative to single-segment competitors.
 Because of the discount, conglomerates have become much less common in the developed markets than they once were.
 Only several star performers, such as Berkshire Hathaway, have managed to escape the market’s critical assessment of overdiversification.
 However, conglomerates are still common in a number of emerging markets.
 The conglomerate discount is substantially bigger in the U.S. and Western Europe than is in Asian countries.
 This situation may be explained by the fact that in Asian countries a big conglomerate with political connections and an understanding of how to operate in a difficult market can spread its expertise across many industries.
 In fact, there is a conglomerate premium of 10.9% in Latin America, according to Citigroup.
 This may be the reason why, in some markets, conglomerates are becoming even larger and more diversified.
 For example, Samsung Electronics is moving into pharmaceuticals.